reetesha/documentviewer/README.md

 3) Monitoring and instrutmentaion : Logging from client and server api using logging framework and RUM

 Client(UI part) :
-1) widgetization so that it can be used by other application.
+1) Widgetization so that it can be used by other application.
 2) SPA using Anugular and React

 Server(Rest API):